Just for Parents

 RIPPLES (Race in Parenting Learning Circles) is a parent-led group at SCDS, founded in 2020, whose mission is to facilitate open, honest conversations among parents about race and racial equity — both to promote their own understanding and to keep pace with what their children are learning at school and from a rapidly changing society.
 Sometimes, these conversations center around a shared resource, such as a book or article; others are informed by the exchange of ideas.
 Central to all RIPPLES discussions is the participants’ willingness to share their lived experiences, to accept hard truths, and to truly listen.
 Ultimately, RIPPLES aims to create ripples of reflection and growth in the school community by encouraging all parents to join in these enriching, growth-oriented, and deeply connective conversations.
 For more information, explore RIPPLES’ online FAQ or contact ripplesinformation@gmail.com.

-The Parent Council’s mission is to support the school and the school’s objectives, and, with the help of several PC committees, the council sponsors a variety of fun and educational activities for the SCDS community.
-Parents are warmly welcomed to attend the council’s formal meeting, which occurs approximately once a month while school is in session, and to volunteer.
-Current parents can learn more about the council and volunteer opportunities in the parent portal.
+The Parent & Guardian Council’s mission is to support the school and the school’s objectives, and, with the help of several committees, the council sponsors a variety of fun and educational activities for the SCDS community.
+Parents and guardians are warmly welcomed to attend the council’s formal meeting, which occurs approximately once a month while school is in session, and to volunteer.
+Current families can learn more about the council and volunteer opportunities in the parent portal.

-This committee is part of the Parent Council, and it invites informative, lively speakers to converse with parents on a regular basis.
-Recent topics have included using dinnertime for family bonding and parental resilience.
+This committee is part of the council, and it invites informative, lively speakers to converse with parents on a regular basis.
+Recent topics have included using dinnertime for family bonding and social media.